-One of the most special moments in The Mummy Project history is the birth of a baby.
+One of the most special moments in this website history is the birth of a baby through egg donation.

 The result was a baby girl born earlier this year.

 I followed up with Louise and Shannon to find out more about their experiences.

 I first asked Shannon why she immediately reached out and contacted me after reading about Louise’s need for a donor egg on The Mummy Project website.
 She explains “When I started to read your article, I actually never thought I would donate again after my first donation and I never ever thought I would donate to a couple who had a child.
 By the time I reached the end of the article I was planning an email to you in my head.”

 Shannon had previously undertaken IVF to provide an egg donation to another couple.
 I asked her what made her choose to donate her eggs.
 She explains that she was inspired after seeing an ad in the paper two years ago from a couple looking for an egg donor.
 She immediately replied and wrote them an email detailing her life, family and marital status and offered her eggs.
 (This couple has also recently had a child using Shannon’s donated egg).

 Shannon explains that she’s married with two young boys.
 Her husband completely supports her decision to donate under one condition.
 That is, that the recipient family always disclose to their children that they are donor conceived.
 This is due to Shannon’s husband being adopted and feeling that the best and most important thing his parents did for him was tell him from a young age that he was adopted.
 For Shannon, her conditions include also being a “known” donor.
 She wants to know that recipients are pregnant, meet the child and stay in contact with the recipient family.

 After exchanging email, Louise and Shannon met up with their kids at a local library to discuss egg donation and what each was looking for in the egg donation process.
 They discussed issues such as how much contact are you expecting as well as how do you feel about being open with the child.